As a long-time preschool teacher, Ms. Meyers knows how to calm and comfort young children during stressful times and traumatic events.

 - Enjoy with some orange juice, milk, or hot chocolate!

-Preschoolers are ripe to learn from playing games, and the coronavirus pandemic offers the perfect opportunity for them to do just that.
+Playing games together is one of the best ways for preschoolers to learn.
 According to the educational researcher, Dolores Dickerson, a game format is 30 times more effective for grasping new concepts than paper-pencil tasks.
 Yet, some parents may wonder which games are developmentally appropriate and will impart the skills that their kiddos need.

 With that in mind, here is a list of terrific games for preschool-aged children along with the concepts that they teach: